Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 Call us toll-free† at 1-877-510-510-2 to speak directly with a Registered Dietitian.

 Nothing satisfies thirst better than a tall glass of cold water.
 During the summer you may be more aware of drinking enough fluids to prevent dehydration.
 Staying well hydrated when it's hot is definitely a must; however, hydration is important to your health year round.
 Read on to learn about how much fluid you need to stay healthy and which fluids you should choose most often.

 Fluid is essential!
 It has many important roles.
 Fluids help to:

 Dehydration is when you lose more fluid than you take in.
 Below are some of the signs of dehydration:

 You may be dehydrated even if you don’t have any of the signs so it is important to drink fluids often even before you feel thirsty.

-The amount of fluids you need depends on your age, gender and level of physical activity.
+The amount of fluids you need depends on your age, sex and level of physical activity.
 Remember that you will need even more fluids to stay hydrated in hot weather and when you are physically active.